LienFinance/lien-zinc-RD/README.md

 ## (4)

-Query command can get the all the data stored in a contract
+The query command can get all the data stored in a contract, including its balance.

 Check the balance of your LBT/SBT